martinlindhe/validjson/README.md

 # About

-Command line tool to validate JSON syntax of input files.
+Command line tool to validate JSON syntax of input files taking advantage of encoding/json in golang.

-This tool simply exposes the super fast [encoding/json](https://golang.org/pkg/encoding/json/) to the command line.

 # Installation